shubhamfule/NIT-college-self-service-canteen/README.md

 # NIT-college-self-service-canteen
-to helping the student to get oder in time
+to helping the student to get order in time